ST10462553/XHAW_GroupB_Website_/README.md

   ### Webpages on the website include :
   1. Homepage
       *(contains basic background information on the organisation)
+  2. Six-month courses
-  - Six-month courses ( contains all the six-month courses Empowering
+  * This contains all the six-month courses Empowering the nation has to offer alongside an "apply" button.